1231301695/TT4L_G6_Requirements_Project/SRS.md

 ### **1.3.1 Product perspective** {#1.3.1-product-perspective}

-The UEduAxis, an integrated academic management and communication system, plays a central role within the university’s digital ecosystem.
+The EduAxis, an integrated academic management and communication system, plays a central role within the university’s digital ecosystem.
 It connects multiple internal systems such as the Campus Management System (CMS), Learning Management System (LMS), academic calendar, and university database, serving as a unified access point for students, parents, lecturers, and administrative staff.
 Through its integration with services like SMS gateways and email servers, the system ensures seamless delivery of notifications, reminders, and academic information across all user groups.

 The system operates within a broader institutional infrastructure that includes tools for grading, attendance tracking, course registration, and financial management.
 Its functionality overlaps with these systems by enabling automated data exchange and reducing reliance on manual processes.
 For instance, it retrieves student records and schedules from the CMS, syncs course data with the LMS, and pulls academic deadlines from the academic calendar system.
 It also allows parents to access academic information about their children and receive SMS alerts for issues like low attendance or unpaid tuition fees.